aguas frescas mexicanas recipe

 As the centuries passed, these flavored drinks became common in households in Mexico and Guatemala.
 In the mid 20th century, street vendors in the US began selling aguas frescas with antojitos (Mexican snacks) like paletas, elotes, and more recently, Tostilocos.

 Aguas frescas have become popular throughout Mexico, regions of the US with large Hispanic populations and Latin American countries.
 Nicaragua and Honduras simply call these drinks refrescos or, more commonly, frescos for short.
-They are served at large gatherings and at
+They are often served at large gatherings and outdoor markets.

 What aguas frescas flavors are the most popular?